microsoft/azure_arc/azure_arc_servers_jumpstart/docs/local_vagrant_ubuntu.md

     ```
     **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)

-* The Vagrantfile execute a script on the VM OS to install all the needed artifacts as well to inject environment variables.
+* The Vagrantfile executes a script on the VM OS to install all the needed artifacts as well to inject environment variables.
 Edit the ***scripts/vars.sh*** to match the Azure Service Principle you've just created.

     * subscriptionId=Your Azure Subscription ID
     * appId=Your Azure Service Principle name